-Looking for a brand new luxury hotel to stay in when you can travel again?
-BOAT rounds up the hottest new luxury hotels you should know about, opening their doors around the world for this first time this year.
+Looking for a brand new luxury hotel to stay at in 2022?
+BOAT rounds up the hottest new luxury hotels you should know about, opening their doors around the world for the first time this year.

 The Londoner, UK